Operators of Swap Meets, Flea Markets, or Special Events (Publication 111)

 Convenient form used to collect required seller information

 You can use CDTFA‑410‑D, Swap Meets, Flea Markets, or Special Events Certification to Operator, to obtain the required information from your sellers.
-The form is also available by calling our Customer Service Center at 1‑800‑400‑7115 (CRS:711).
+The form is also available by calling our Customer Service Center at 1‑800‑400‑7115 (TTY:711).
 Customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
 (Pacific time), except state holidays.

 Even if you choose not to use the form, it is important that you obtain all the required seller information in writing.